containerum/chkit/README.md

 To learn more about **chkit** commands, please refer to the [Docs section](https://docs.containerum.com/docs/about/) on our website.

 ## Contributions
 Please submit all contributions concerning chkit component to this repository.
+If you want to make contributions to the project, please start by checking the source code at chkit/pkg/cli/.

 ## License
 Chkit project is licensed under the terms of the MIT license.
 Please see LICENSE in this repository for more details.